Table of Contents It’s Easy to Make a Bad Software HireSaaS...

 But what if the approach for software acquisition mirrored the process for new hires?
 It means hiring managers would employ best practices based on subject matter experts.
 In this case, IT rather than HR.

 Let’s take a walk through each stage of a SaaS application in an organization through the lens of a manager hiring an employee.
 In this way, we’ll demonstrate how creating application management lifecycle can deliver value and reduce risk.

-Software Acquisition as a Hiring Decision
+SaaS Acquisition as a Hiring Decision in the Employee Lifecycle

 When hiring an employee, you fill a gap in your organization created by an employee’s departure or in anticipation of growth.
 Once you identify the specific need and post a job description, you can expect to choose from a number of qualified candidates.